whaakman/azure-docs.nl-nl/articles/sql-database/scripts/sql-database-sync-data-between-azure-onprem.md

 #Generate Agent Key
 Write-Host "Generating Agent Key"
-$AgentKey = New-AzureRmSqlSyncAgentKey -ResourceGroupName $ResourceGroupName   `
+$AgentKey = New-AzSqlSyncAgentKey -ResourceGroupName $ResourceGroupName   `
                               -ServerName  $ServerName  `
                               -SyncAgentName $SyncAgentName
  Write-Host "Use your agent key to configure the sync agent.
 Do this before proceeding"